ucl-cssb/cneta/README.md

 # Tree building with cnetml

-cnetml is a new maximum likelihood method based on a novel evolutionary model of CNAs to infer phylogenies from spatio-temporal samples taken within a single patient.
+cnetml is a new maximum likelihood method based on a novel evolutionary model of CNAs to infer phylogenies from multiple samples taken within a single patient.

 There are 4 running modes in cnetml.